OfficeDev/TrainingContent/O3654-1 Deep dive into Mobile Development with Office 365 and Cordova/Lab.md

 ![](Images/Fig17.png)

 Congratulations!
-You have completed working with the the Exchange Client APIs.
+You have completed a simple hybrid app project using the Cordova platform and the Office 365 APIs.